Guillaume Le Gentil: Biography

 The return trip was first delayed by dysentery, and further when his ship was caught in a storm and dropped him off at Île Bourbon (Réunion), where he had to wait until a Spanish ship took him home.
 He finally arrived in Paris in October 1771, having been away for eleven years, only to find that he had been declared legally dead and been replaced in the Royal Academy of Sciences.
 His wife had remarried, and all his relatives had "enthusiastically plundered his estate".
-Due to shipwrecks and wartime attacks on ships, none of the letters he had sent to the Academy or to his relatives had reached their destinations.
+Due to shipwrecks and wartime attacks on ships, none of the letters he had sent to the academy or to his relatives had reached their destinations.
 Lengthy litigation and the intervention of the king were ultimately required before he recovered his seat in the academy and remarried.

 During the time he spent in India, Le Gentil examined local astronomical traditions and wrote several notes on the topic.
-He reported that the duration of the lunar eclipse of 30 August 1765 was predicted by a Tamil astronomer, based on the computation of the size and extent of the earth-shadow (going back to Aryabhata, 5th century), and was found short by 41 seconds, whereas the charts of Tobias Mayer were wrong by 68 seconds.
+He reported that the duration of the lunar eclipse of 30 August 1765 was predicted by a Tamil astronomer, based on the computation of the size and extent of the earth-shadow, and was found short by 41 seconds, whereas the charts of Tobias Mayer were wrong by 68 seconds.

-He died in Paris in 1792.
+He died in Paris on 22 October 1792.

+Catalogue

+Le Gentil memoir from 1749 contains: